m4vic/unbuilt-ideas/README.md

 Some are wild.
 Some are practical.
 Some may evolve into full SaaS products.
 All of them live here so they don't get lost — and so others can use them too.

+It’s not practical to build every idea.
+This repository exists to share ideas that may be valuable to others, even if I don’t personally execute them.

 If you use any idea from this repo,
 👉 **please credit neuralchemy-labs — thank me later.**